Join chapters of Tau Kappa Epsilon across the country who are raising funds in support of the St. Jude mission: Finding cures. Saving children.®

 TKE chapters across the country raised money for St. Jude during the 1970s and 1980s.

-TKE renewed its partnership with St. Jude in 2008, and in 2011 pledged to raise $1 million in five years towards the naming of an MRI suite in the Chili’s Care Center on the St. Jude campus.
+TKE renewed its partnership with St. Jude in 2008.
+In 2011, TKE pledged to raise $1 million in five years, which would go toward the naming of an MRI suite in the Chili’s Care Center on the St. Jude campus.
 TKE met this goal a year early.

 TKE took their support to a new level, committing to raise $10 million dollars in 10 years to name the Bone Marrow Transplantation and Cellular Therapy Research Floor.

-TKE Nation has already raised $1.3 million towards their current commitment as of July 2020.
+TKE Nation has already raised $3.3 million toward their current commitment as of July 2022.
 Together, we can inspire more acts of kindness.

 Host a virtual St. Jude No More Cancer Rally to boost your fundraising total